harrim91/CV/README.md

 - Postgraduate Certificate in Philosophy
 - Pass (68%)
-- Political Philosophy, with a particular interests in Nationality, Citizenship and Multiculturalism and Distributive Justice.
+- Political Philosophy, with particular interests in Nationality, Citizenship and Multiculturalism and Distributive Justice.
 - Part time study whilst working full time.

 #### University of York (October 2009-July 2012)

 - BSc Mathematics & Philosophy
-- Third Class Honours
+- Third-Class Honours
 - Did lots of other cool stuff, like facilitating live music on campus, and organizing charity hitch hikes across Europe.

 ## Experience